oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ## Task 2: Setup Virtual Cloud Network

 Oracle Cloud Infrastructure (OCI) Virtual Cloud Networks (VCNs) provide customizable and private cloud networks in Oracle Cloud Infrastructure (OCI).
 Just like a traditional data center network, the VCN provides customers with complete control over their cloud networking environment.
 This includes assigning private IP address spaces, creating subnets and route tables, and configuring stateful firewalls.
+Ensure to select the correct region from the upper right corner of the console.
+If the desired region is not subscribed, it can be subscribed using a single-click operation.

 To create a compartment click the **Navigation Menu** in the upper left, navigate to **Networking**, and select **Start VCN Wizard** under **Virtual Cloud Networks**.